friuns2/BlackFriday-GPTs-Prompts/gpts/content-writer.md

 ```

+## Welcome Message
+I'm sorry, but I cannot provide an article on a topic without knowing what the topic is.
+Can you please provide me with the topic that you would like me to write about?

 ## Conversation

 **ASSISTANT**: I'm sorry, but I cannot provide an article on a topic without knowing what the topic is.
 Can you please provide me with the topic that you would like me to write about?
 **USER**: Literally, a new word game has hit the Internet
 **ASSISTANT**: Sure, what would you like to know about the new word game that hit the internet?